-The least significant 8 bits of a 10-bit count of raster scan lines for a display frame.
+The least significant eight bits of a ten bit count of raster scan lines for a display frame.
 The loaded value includes vertical total scan lines minus 2.
 Time for vertical retrace, and vertical sync are also included.
-The ninth and tenth bits of this count are loaded into the Vertical Overflow Register (index = 07H) Bit 0 and Bit 5, respective-ly.
-In 6845 modes, total vertical display time in rows is programmed into Bit 6 through Bit 0, while Bit 7 is reserved.
+The ninth and tenth bits of this count are loaded into the Vertical Overflow Register (index = 07H) bit 0 and bit 5, respectively.
+In 6845 modes, total vertical display time in rows is programmed into bit 6 - bit 0, while bit 7 is reserved.
 Scan count reduction is not necessary.
-The number of scan lines in a row is determined by the maximum Scan Line Register (index 09H Bits 0 through 4).
-This register is locked if the PR Register PR3 (0) = 1 or the Vertical Retrace End Register Bit 7 = 1.
+The number of scan lines in a row is determined by the maximum Scan Line Register (index 09H bits 0 through 4).
+This register is locked if the PR Register PR3 (0) = 1 or the Vertical Retrace End Register bit 7 = 1.